-Albio Cesare Cassio - Paolo Fedeli - Andrea Giardina - Elio Lo Cascio - Stefan Schorn - Edoardo Bona (Secretary)
+Albio Cesare Cassio - Michele Faraguna - Paolo Fedeli - Andrea Giardina - Elio Lo Cascio - Fausto Montana - Stefan Schorn - Antonio Stramaglia - Edoardo Bona (Secretary)

-ADVISORY COMMITTEE Alberto Bernabé (Universidad Complutense, Madrid), Kathleen Coleman (Harvard University), Jean-Louis Ferrary (École Pratique des Hautes Études, Paris), Hans-Joachim Gehrke (Deutsches Archäologisches Institut, Berlin), Philip Hardie (Trinity College, Cambridge), Paul B. Harvey, Jr. (Pennsylvania State University), Albert Henrichs (Harvard University), Richard Hunter (Trinity College, Cambridge), Jacques Jouanna (Université de Paris, Sorbonne - Paris IV), Wolfgang Kofler (Albert-Ludwigs-Universität, Freiburg), Roland Mayer (King's College London), Theodoros Papanghelis (Aristotle University, Thessaloniki), Antonios Rengakos (Aristotle University, Thessaloniki), Guido Schepens (Katholieke Universiteit, Leuven), David Sedley (Christ's College, Cambridge), Andreas Willi (University of Oxford), Bernhard Zimmermann (Albert-Ludwigs-Universität, Freiburg)
+ADVISORY COMMITTEE Alberto Bernabé (Universidad Complutense, Madrid), Kathleen Coleman (Harvard University), Michele Faraguna (Università Statale di Milano), Jean-Louis Ferrary (École Pratique des Hautes Études, Paris), Hans-Joachim Gehrke (Deutsches Archäologisches Institut, Berlin), Philip Hardie (Trinity College, Cambridge), Paul B. Harvey, Jr. (Pennsylvania State University), Richard Hunter (Trinity College, Cambridge), Jacques Jouanna (Université de Paris, Sorbonne - Paris IV), Wolfgang Kofler (Albert-Ludwigs-Universität, Freiburg), Roland Mayer (King's College London), Fausto Montana (Università degli Studi di Pavia), Theodoros Papanghelis (Aristotle University, Thessaloniki), Antonios Rengakos (Aristotle University, Thessaloniki), David Sedley (Christ's College, Cambridge), Antonio Stramaglia (Università di Bari), Andreas Willi (University of Oxford), Bernhard Zimmermann (Albert-Ludwigs-Universität, Freiburg)

 Founded in 1872 by Domenico Pezzi and Giuseppe Müller in conjunction with the publishing house, Loescher Editore, the Rivista di Filologia e di Istruzione Classica, under the direction of Gaetano De Sanctis and Augusto Rostagni, became one of the most important and prestigious periodicals in the field of Ancient Greek and Roman studies.
 Thanks to its well-established tradition, its constant attention to meeting new expectations, its eye for changing trends, and its adoption of the latest research tools, RFIC aims to remain a solid reference point in classical studies on an international level (History).